piotrek1555/Azure-Fundamentals-Workshops/Instructions/05-Azure-blob-storage/8-create-a-blob-storage.md

     **Note** - Remember to change the **XX** so that it makes a unique **Storage account name**

-4. Click **Review + Create** to review your storage account settings and allow Azure to validate the configuration.
+4. Click **Review** to review your storage account settings and allow Azure to validate the configuration.

 5. Once validated, click **Create**.
 Wait for the notification that the account was successfully created.